Quantifying imaginarity of quantum operations

 In coherence resource theory, Baumgratz et al.\cite{BTCM} first established a framework for coherence of quantum states.
 Subsequently, an equivalent yet simplified framework\cite{YXZD} has been proposed, which significantly advanced this field.
 So far, remarkable progress has been made in quantifying coherence\cite{TKCV,NCBT,WZZL,FJWZ,XJ16}, characterizing state transformations\cite{DSBZ15,BKSU,WKTT}, and exploring operational advantages in quantum information processing\cite{MDPT,MZCJ,DSMA}.
 Coherence resource theories have been established not only for quantum states but also for quantum operations.
 Xu \cite{XJ19} used the Choi-Jamio\l kowski isomorphism to establish a one-to-one correspondence between quantum operations and quantum states, thereby transforming the study of coherence of quantum operations into the study of coherence of quantum states.
 The coherence of quantum operations defined above depends on coherent states.
 Alternatively, the coherence of quantum operations can also be quantified by their ability to generate or detect coherence\cite{TTED}, which do not rely on coherent states.
 In imaginarity resource theory, Chen and Lei \cite{CXLQ} investigated the quantum imaginarity of operations by Choi-Jamio\l kowski isomorphism.
-In this paper, we define the imaginarity of quantum operations by considering the ability to create or detect imaginarity, which is different from the regime based on Choi-Jamio\l kowski isomorphism.
+In this paper, we propose a framework of imaginarity of quantum operations and some quantifiers from the perspective of the ability to create or detect imaginarity, which is different from the regime based on Choi-Jamio\l kowski isomorphism.

 The remainder of this paper is organized as follows.
-In Section 2, we introduce the necessary notations and review some related terminology of norms.
-In Section 3, we imitate the coherence resource theory at the level of quantum operation to establish the framework of imaginarity resource theory of quantum operations.
-In Section 4, we present two classes of imaginarity quantifiers of quantum operations based on the norm and the weight, and explore their properties and the relations between them.
+In Section 2, we introduce some necessary notations and review some related concepts.
+In Section 3, we establish the framework of imaginarity resource theory of quantum operations.
+In Section 4, we present two classes of imaginarity quantifiers of quantum operations based on the norm and the weight, explore their properties and build the relations between them.
 In Section 5, we give an explicit example to illustrate our results.
-The conclusion is provided in Section 6.
+In Section 6, we present the applications of imaginarity as a quantum resource in the channel discrimination task and the entanglement-assisted exclusion task.
+The conclusions are provided in Section 7.\\